eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Parallel Routes**
+## **Intercepting Routes**

-Simultaneously or conditionally render one or more pages within the same layout
+Describing how to intercept Routes

 ---

-Welcome to **Branch 8.2** of the **React Lab**!
+Welcome to **Branch 8.3** of the **React Lab**!

-Here I have discovered the power of parallel routes in Next.js, optimizing navigation and improving user experience through concurrent routing strategies.
+Here I have explore Next.js's unmatched capabilities in handling and intercepting routes, to create dynamic and seamless navigation experiences in a web applications.

 ---